 1. Can I use saline drops while my baby is asleep?

-You may use saline drops to relieve nasal congestion before the baby goes to sleep (9).
+You may use saline drops for nasal congestion relief before the baby goes to sleep (9).
 Do not administer it while the baby is asleep.
 Instead, you may use a cool-mist vaporizer near their crib to keep them comfortable during sleep (10).

 2. Do saline drops help relieve cough in babies?